Tool Descriptions as Context

 How It Works

-A tool definition has four parts.
-The last two get the least attention but carry the most weight:
+A tool definition has four parts, and the last two get the least attention but carry the most weight:

 The description is where most of the value lives.
 Compare: